The Best Smart Thermostats, Tested by HGTV Editors

 - Ease of Installation: Once you know a thermostat is compatible with your system, most are very easy to install yourself in less than 30 minutes, but the manufacturer's online questionnaire should also help you determine if hiring a pro is a better option for you.
 Most smart thermostats work best if your unit has a "C" wire, though some brands offer workarounds if yours doesn't.
 If you're ever unsure about compatibility, it's never a bad idea to hire a pro, which one of our editors, who lives in an older house and isn't super handy, decided to do.
 It will likely cost $100-150, but, even with that added fee to consider, a smart thermostat could still be worth the investment for the convenience and energy savings over time.
 If you go the DIY route, most kits come with everything you need, including a screwdriver and detailed instructions via an app.

-- Self-Learning Technology: While more control via a smart app means you can save energy by turning off your system while you're away or start up your system a few minutes before you return home, some apps feature learning technology that streamlines the process and helps save energy with less manual control required.
+- Self-Learning Technology: While more control via a smart app means you can save energy by turning off your system while you're away or starting up your system a few minutes before you return home, some apps feature learning technology that streamlines the process and helps save energy with less manual control required.

 - Energy Rating: Speaking of energy, it's best to look for a smart thermostat that is Energy Star certified.
 You can even input your zip code on the Energy Star website to check for any rebate deals you may be eligible for from power companies in your area.
 All of our recommendations are Energy Star certified.